astroboyReloaded/LaPlayita_MS/README.md

 ## Requirements:

+### The Create-Owner UI:

+- **If no user has ever been created, the CreateOwner component is displayed on the screen as the only UI available.
+This UI presents a form prompting for the Owner information to create the first profile.
+Once the Owner has bben created, the following app is available:**

 ### The Home-Screen IU:

 - The app has a Wbsite home-page frome where the app can be downloaded for install as a PWA.